 Ubiquinol helps to manage free radical activity in the body by binding to them and allowing them to be safely eliminated from the body.
 This action allows CoQ10 to help defy the visible effects of aging.

-As we age, the level of Ubiquinol in our body decreases.
-This is particularly the case once we surpass 40 years of age, or if we are on statin medication.
-Statin medications drastically deplete the natural levels of Ubiquinol by blocking the production of Ubiquinol in the liver.
-Ubiquinol is also an especially important nutrient to supplement if you have a family history of heart related concerns.
+Statin medications – CoQ10 is important for people on cholesterol-lowering drugs such as statin medications.
+Statin medications drastically deplete the natural levels of CoQ10 or Ubiquinol by blocking the production of Ubiquinol in the liver, meaning you don’t get the full CoQ10 benefits you need and may suffer from issues including muscle pains.
+Ubiquinol is also an especially important nutrient to supplement if you have a family history of heart-related concerns.7

 In the plasma of healthy people, more than 90% of CoQ10 exists in the reduced form, ubiquinol.
 The ratio of ubiquinol to CoQ10 in the plasma is a bio-marker for oxidative stress, indicating that people suffering from strong oxidative stress may have lower levels of ubiquinol in their plasma.

 Ubiquinol levels have also been shown to be lower in older individuals and those with cardiovascular, neurological, liver and pancreatic-related conditions.